-- 1. The questions and assignments in preliminary examinations will not exceed the sources published in advance from which the examination subject has been derived.
-These sources are substantially announced prior to the start of the course given in preparation to the preliminary examination.
-Ultimately one month prior to the preliminary examination, the precise description and content of the material will be announced. - 2.
-The examiner will provide the examinees the opportunity to take note of sample questions and the model answers no later than one week before the exam. - 3.
-The questions and assignments must represent the examination subject in a well-balanced way. - 4.
+- The questions and assignments in the preliminary examination will not exceed the sources published in advance from which the subject matter has been derived.
+These sources are, in the main, announced prior to the start of the course given in preparation for the preliminary examination.
+Ultimately one month prior to the preliminary examination, the precise description and content of the subject matter will be announced. - 2.
+The examiner will provide the examinees the opportunity to take note of sample questions and the model answers no later than one week prior to the exam. - 3.
+The questions and assignments must represent the subject matter in a well-balanced way. - 4.
 The preliminary examination must represent the goals of the program with respect to the content as well as the form. - 5.
 The instruction as well as the questions and assignments of a preliminary examination must be clear and must contain sufficient indication as to the required detail in the students' answers. - 6.
-Ultimately at the start of the course, the examiner will publish the manner in which the preliminary examination will be taken through the Electronic Study Guide. - 7.
-The student who has taken a course in the previous academic year and who has not been able to participate in one or more preliminary examinations due to special circumstances, can request the Examination Board to be able to take the preliminary examination on that specific examination subject as determined in the previous year.
+Ultimately at the start of the course concerned, the examiner will publish the form of the preliminary examination through the Electronic Study Guide. - 7.
+The student who has taken a course in the previous academic year and who has not been able to participate in one or more preliminary examinations due to special circumstances, can request the Examination Board to be able to take the preliminary examination based on the subject matter of the previous year.